chnm/crdh/_pages/submissions.md

 ---

 <br>
 *Current Research in Digital History* accepts and publishes articles on a rolling basis.
-Manuscripts can be submitted to Lincoln Mullen <lincoln+crdh@lincolnmullen.com>.
-Questions may be sent to the same address.
+Please read the submission guidelines below carefully.
+Questions may be sent to the editors, Stephen Robertson <<srober30@gmu.edu>> and Lincoln Mullen <<lmullen@gmu.edu>>.

+**To submit an article, please [fill out this form](https://airtable.com/appPjezqfhB2wMOl9/pagOStrUZozOWsFiP/form).**

 ### Submission Guidelines
 All articles to be considered for publication in *CRDH* should follow the guidelines below.